- Core Ideas

 - A Life Worthy of the Gods – The Life And Work of Epicurus

 - The Same Span of Time – The Major Works of Thomas Cooper, M.D.

 - On Three Legs We Stand – Epicurus and the Dialogues of Jackson Barwis

-Thank you for visiting!
-Many today are rediscovering that the ancient flowering of Greco-Roman civilization was in large part generated by a fascinating and popular intellectual movement.
-This movement was led by Epicurus, a man who - all but alone - stood up against and put to flight the religious and philosophic tyranny of his day.
-After hundreds of years Epicureanism was eventually suppressed, but like the elements, its truths could not be destroyed.
-The insights of Epicurus remain just as fresh and just as valid today as ever, and they remain available to provide a foundation of strength and happiness for any who seek it out.
-If you have not visited before, be sure to review our modern audio presentation of Epicurus' own summary of his philosophy, his "Letter to Herodotus."
-Also, be sure to check out To The Hearts In Darkness: a Brief Introduction to the Philosophy of Epicurus, and for a modern summary at an elemental level, see our two short poems "Thus Purred Catius Cat" and "Catius Cat And the Forty Mice."
+If you are a new visitor, please be sure to check out our welcome videos above, especially our latest introductory summary: Foundations of Epicurean Philosophy.
+Be sure also to review our presentation of Epicurus’ own summary of his philosophy, his “Letter to Herodotus.”
+Also, we have To The Hearts In Darkness: a Brief Introduction to the Philosophy of Epicurus.
+For a summary at an elemental level, see our two short poems “Thus Purred Catius Cat” and “Catius Cat And the Forty Mice.”
 These videos are organized for easy reference on our Youtube Video Page.
 We also have a set of answers to Frequently Asked Questions.

 The purpose of this website is to promote the study of the philosophy of Epicurus.